You may wish to read a short introduction to this topic.

 Cardinal Cornaro wanted many members (including ancestors) of his family to be commemorated so Bernini devised two reliefs showing them in the background of the nave of a church.
-The first impression is to see them in the boxes of a theatre (Bernini was also a stage designer).
+The first impression is to see them in a theatre box (Bernini was also a stage designer).